Criocephalosaurus: Discovery and naming

 Criocephalus vanderbyli was the first discovered species of the genus and was named by Broom in 1928 following discovery of a weathered skull cap by W. Van der Byl at the Abrahamskraal Formation of the Karoo Basin in South Africa.
 The specimen found was a skull cap featuring the frontals, parietals, postfrontals, and one pre frontal.

-Criocephalus gunyankaensis is the second named species of the genus and it was figured from four skull-caps described in 1946 by Boonstra.
+Criocephalus gunyankaensis is the second named species of the genus and it was figured from four skull-caps described in 1968 by Boonstra.
 The four skull caps were discovered from the middle Madumabisa Mudstone Formation in the mid-Zambezi Basin of Zimbabwe.
-C. gunyankaensis was named by Boonstra in 1968.

 The genus name was changed to Criocephalosaurus in 2002 as the name Criocephalus was found to be preoccupied by a beetle genus named in 1839.
 The genus name Criocephalosaurus was derived from the Greek words krios (ram), kephalos (head), and sauros (lizard).

 Description

-Criocephalosaurus were large terrestrial herbivores, measuring 4–5 meters in length with a barrel-shaped body.
+Criocephalosaurus were large terrestrial herbivores, measuring 4–5 m in length with a barrel-shaped body.
 They had short snouts and large thick skulls that were characteristic amongst tapinocephalids as well as specialized dentition for herbivory.